 Mary feeds and walks her dog every day, but the dog is still hyperactive.

-The serial or Oxford comma is the most controversial of these 11 rules of grammar.
+The serial, or Oxford, comma is a controversial rule of grammar.
 Some want to eliminate it altogether while others just don't know how to use it.
 The serial comma is the last comma in a list, usually appearing before "and."
 The serial comma comes after "dog" in this sentence:

 Pets R Us has lizards, dogs, and birds.